North Superior Quarter Horse Association

 The NSQHA was formed to encourage participation in all the shows held within the area known as Northwestern Ontario/Northern Minnesota.
 This demographic area is described as east to Nipigon, west to the Manitoba border, south to the U.S. including Northern Minnesota and all other areas of northern Ontario.
 All exhibitors are eligible for membership and with participation in the sanctioned shows, will earn points toward the year end awards.

-Proof of membership in NSQHA is required to be eligible for the current year high point awards.
+NSQHA membership is required to be eligible for the current year high point awards.
 Membership can be purchased directly through NSQHA.
-Mail $30 CDN for family membership or $15 CDN individual membership to Robyn Paquette, NSQHA Secretary, Site 132, Box 85, RR#1, Dryden, ON P8N 2Y4.
-Please make cheque out to NSQHA.
+Mail $50 CDN for family membership or $30 CDN individual membership to NSQHA, c/o Karen Obie, Box 56, Wabigoon, ON P0V 2W0.
+Please make cheque out to NSQHA or eTransfer obieranch@yahoo.com.

-To be eligible for the year end awards, you can compete in up to 6 available shows.
+To be eligible for the year end awards, you can compete in up to 7 available shows (3 in Dryden, 4 in Emo).
+Points are calculated from date of membership purchase to end of year.

-Points are awarded in accordance to AQHA's rule # 432.
+Points are awarded in accordance to AQHA's rule #SHW815.
 A condensed version is outlined below.

 A class award will only be given if the winner has competed against 3 or more horses in that class, at least 2 times during the season.